 For some webchats, we use IRC.
-For this you need a small bit of software: Pidgin (or possibly, if you have a Mac, Colloquy or Adium).
+For this you need a small bit of software: Pidgin - or, if you have a Mac, Adium - or, if you're connecting by smartphone, IRC for Android (for Android) or IRCCloud (for iPhone).

 Download and install one of the programmes